ismail484/log-analysis/README.md

 6-select name, sum(count)from the_authors group by name order by sum desc ;

+7-create view p_authors as select name, sum(count)from the_authors group by name order by sum desc ;

 - For third requirement 'the days did more than 1% of requests lead to errors' I create:

 1-create view total_request as select date_trunc('day',time)m,count(status)from log group by m order by m ;